xsuchy/fedora-upgrade/README.md

 3. Resolve old .rpmsave and .rpmnew files using [rpmconf](https://github.com/xsuchy/rpmconf/).
 This step is optional and can be skipped.
 But it is better to start to upgrade with a clean state.
 4. Download and install new GPG keys - including rpmfusion if you are using it.
 5. Update dnf and clean all dnf metadata.
 6. Upgrade system using dnf.
 In this or any previous step, you can hit Ctrl + C and interrupt upgrade and repeat it as many times you wish.
 After this step, you could not return (you can use back up, you created a backup before upgrade, did you?).
-You can choose between offline upgrade (officially supported) or online upgrade (unofficial method).
+You can choose between offline upgrade:
+   * offline - this use dnf-plugin-system-upgrade plugin and requires two reboots - this is official upgrade method
+   * online  - this use distro-sync and require only one reboot - this is not officially tested by FedoraQA
 7. Install packages from group 'Minimal Install'.
 It may happen that some new essential packages have been introduced to Fedora.
 This step will install them.
 You may, however, skip this step if you want to.
 8. Clean old caches (YUM, DNF, PackageKit).
 9. Resolve old .rpmsave and .rpmnew files using [rpmconf](https://github.com/xsuchy/rpmconf/).
 This step is optional and can be skipped.
 But it is better to finish the upgrade with a clean state.